g3th/IPVanish-Client/README.md

 The app works by using the ```subprocess``` module to create an OpenVPN connection through terminal commands.

 As such, it requires the user to acquire superuser privileges by entering and storing the system's sudo password in the ```Credentials``` tab.
-The password will need to be entered everytime the app starts, as the password is not stored.
+The password will need to be entered everytime the app starts, as it is not stored.

 The systemd-resolved service is then used to set dns and various other options.
 Again, this requires administrative privileges.